 A few longitudinal studies have examined fiber number as a specific variable following a training protocol, but none have really found a direct increase in muscle fiber number (6,19).
 These findings provoked one review to claim that the evidence of hyperplasia occurring in humans is, “scarce,” (6) and another to state that, if hyperplasia does occur, it probably only accounts for about 5% of the increase in total muscle size we see in training protocols (15).
 That last statement certainly seems to ring true as some studies showing an increase in muscle cross sectional area are not always able to explain this difference through increases in single fiber size alone (8,19) – small increases in fiber number can certainly contribute to gains, but probably don’t play a major role and don’t present as statistically different than their baseline levels – especially in studies only lasting a few months.

 How to Cause Hyperplasia

-Now, considering potential training strategies for inducing hyperplasia, it’s easy to see that the greatest increases in muscle fiber number in animal studies was brought about by extreme mechanical overload at long muscle lengths (14).
-You can infer this for your own training by adding in strategies such as weighted stretching, intraset stretching, and even stretch-pause reps.
+Now, when considering potential acute training strategies for inducing hyperplasia, it’s easy to see that the greatest increases in muscle fiber number in animal studies was brought about by extreme mechanical overload at long muscle lengths (14).
+You can infer this for your own training by adding in strategies such as weighted stretching, Intraset stretching, and even stretch-pause reps.

 Weighted stretching is a method in which you perform a specific stretch while holding weights.
 An easy example is a chest stretch – just perform a dumbbell chest flye to the greatest range of motion you can withstand and hold that position for as long as possible.